-The monthly status is being conveyed by the MSERC to the Secretary FOR in the said Format by 15th of the first month beginning next quarter, so that APTEL can be apprised of accordingly.
+The quarterly status report is being conveyed by the MSERC to the Secretary FOR in the said Format by 15th of the first month beginning next quarter, so that APTEL can be apprised of accordingly.

 15. OMBUDSMAN

 Powers and function